* Nov. job numbers rise by 228,000 vs est. 200,000

 * Average hourly earnings rise 0.2 percent

-Nonfarm payrolls rose by 228,000 jobs last month amid broad gains in hiring as the distortions from the recent hurricanes faded.
-Economists polled by Reuters had forecast payrolls rising by 200,000 jobs last month.
+Nonfarm payrolls rose by 228,000 jobs last month amid broad gains in hiring as the distortions from the recent hurricanes faded, Labor Department data showed.

-Average hourly earnings rose 0.2 percent in November after dipping 0.1 percent the prior month.
-That lifted the annual increase in wages to 2.5 percent from 2.3 percent in October.
+Average hourly earnings rose 0.2 percent in November after dipping 0.1 percent the prior month, but was still below the estimated 0.3 percent rise.

-Alexion Pharmaceuticals rose 8.63 percent after the New York Times reported hedge fund Elliott Management was urging the company to take steps to boost its stock price, including exploring a sale.
+Alexion Pharmaceuticals rose about 7 percent and was the biggest S&P gainer, after a report said hedge fund Elliott Management wanted the company to take steps to boost its stock price, including by exploring a sale.

-Shares of American Outdoor Brands slumped 16.3 percent after the Smith & Wesson fire arms maker provided disappointing earnings forecast.
+Shares of American Outdoor Brands slumped 11.25 percent after the Smith & Wesson fire arms maker provided disappointing earnings forecast.
+Shares of Sturm Ruger also slipped 7 percent.

 (Reporting by Sruthi Shankar and Rama Venkat Raman in Bengaluru; Additional reporting by Chuck Mikolajczak in New York; Editing by Arun Koyyur)